incepter/react-async-states/packages/docs/docs/intro.md

 - Select from other async states
 - Run and wait
 - Run while forking...
+- Update state after resolve (optimization for SSE and websockets and intervals and workers)

+13. **Cache support**: The library supports caching the producer's result from the `args` and `payload` that was ran with.
+The cache may be invalidated via `invalidateCache`, persisted via `persist` and loaded via `load`.

+14. **Post subscription callback**: When a subscription occurs to an async state, a `postSubscribe` may be useful to attach some platform specific event handlers like focus, resize... etc

 ## Motivations
 Managing state using React native APIs or third party libraries ain't an easy task.
 Let's talk about the parts we miss: